Every day at school your teachers are working to get to know you better and to find out what you need to learn and get the most from school.

 To do the assessment, they may ask you questions, speak to your parents or carers, or look at your school work to find out how you are getting on.
 There’s no need to worry, the assessment will help things work out better for you, and they will do it so that nobody else knows what’s happening.

-If you are aged 12 – 15 and you think you need some extra support at school but no one has noticed, or you think your support isn’t right for you, you can ask your school or local council to find out what your needs are or carry out a specific assessment.
+If you are aged 12 – 15 and you think you need some extra support at school but no one has noticed, or you think your support isn’t right for you, you can ask your school or local council to find out what your needs are or to carry out a specific assessment.

 You also have the right to be given information about what the school or local council think your needs are.

-Want more help to understand and use your rights?
+Want help to use your rights?